the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 PGP on the other hand doesn’t have that and might be »less secure« but it just as well keeps the snooping sys admin of your Jabber server from reading your messages while still allowing you to have full access to your entire history when setting up a new device.

 And of course there is the choice of not encrypting messages at all.
-When I talk to my dad on Jabber and we both use the same Jabber server that is running on a Rasberry Pie in my living room there is absolutetly no reason what so ever to encrypt my messages and I much rather utilize tools like server side search.
+When I talk to my dad on Jabber and we both use the same Jabber server that is running on a Rasberry Pi in my living room there is absolutetly no reason what so ever to encrypt my messages and I much rather utilize tools like server side search.

 ---